Design principles for shift current photovoltaics

-\textbf{Introduction} - Cost-effective, high-performing solar cell technology is an essential piece of a sustainable energy strategy.
-Exploring approaches to photo-current generation beyond conventional solar cells based on \textit{pn} junctions is worthwhile given that their performance is in practice constrained by the Shockley-Queisser limit\cite{Shockley1961}.
-One of the most promising alternative sources of photocurrent is the bulk photovoltaic effect (BPVE) or ``shift current'' effect, a non-linear optical response that yields net photocurrent in materials with net polarization~\cite{KB79,BS80,Baltz1981,PB82,Sturman1992,AS95,KBH82,Sipe2000,KMT00}.
-Contrary to conventional \textit{pn} junctions, the BPVE is able to generate an above band-gap photovoltage~\cite{bpve_abovebgvoltage}, potentially allowing the performance of BPVE-based photovoltaics to surpass conventional ones.
+\textit{\textbf{Introduction}} - Cost-effective, high-performing solar cell technology is an essential piece of a sustainable energy strategy.
+Exploring approaches to photo-current generation beyond conventional solar cells based on pn junctions is worthwhile given that their performance is in practice constrained by the Shockley-Queisser limit\cite{Shockley1961}.
+One of the most promising alternative sources of photocurrent is the bulk photovoltaic effect (BPVE) or `shift current' effect, a non-linear optical response that yields net photocurrent in materials with net polarization~\cite{KB79,BS80,Baltz1981,PB82,Sturman1992,AS95,KBH82,Sipe2000,KMT00}: Contrary to conventional pn junctions, the BPVE is able to generate an above band-gap photovoltage~\cite{bpve_abovebgvoltage}, potentially allowing the performance of BPVE-based photovoltaics to surpass conventional ones.
+However, closed-circuit currents generated via the BPVE reported in the literature have typically been small compared to those generated in pn junction photovoltaics\cite{ZTW15,YR12,BYZ14}.
 Recent interest in the BPVE also stems from the proposal that it may be at work in a promising class of materials for photovoltaics known as hybrid perovskites~\cite{ZTW15}, an extremely active field of research~\cite{Hodes2013,Egger2015, hybperov_improvement, hybperov_cheap, hybperov_soc001, hybperov_soc002, hybperov_soc003, hybperov_excitoncorr, hybperov_dis, hybperov_abinit001, hybperov_abinit002, hybperov_ex001,hybperov_ex002, hybperov_ex003}.